 Overcoming fear

-Even when we know how to find the ten types of opportunity that exist in any situation, and how to choose the one that suits us best, there are still three main reasons why we can find ourselves stuck.
+Even when we know how to find the ten types of opportunity that can exist in any situation, and how to choose the one that suits us best, there are still three main reasons why we might find ourselves stuck.
 The first is overthinking.
 The second is not knowing who we want to become.
 And the third is simply that we feel afraid.

 So how can we best respond?

-But as Elon Musk says,
+But as Elon Musk said, a long time ago:

 “When something is important enough, you do it even if the odds are not in your favor.”